ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Left Controller:** If this is checked then the left controller touchpad will be enabled for the selected movement types.
+ * **Right Controller:** If this is checked then the right controller touchpad will be enabled for the selected movement types.
  * **Move On Button Press:** If a button is defined then the selected movement will only be performed when the specified button is being held down and the touchpad axis changes.
  * **Movement Multiplier Button:** If the defined movement multiplier button is pressed then the movement will be affected by the axis multiplier value.
  * **Vertical Axis Movement:** Selects the main movement type to be performed when the vertical axis changes occur.